KarlP910/SelfCareApp/README.md

 - A mobile app version
 - Search feature for journals, music, exercise
-- Recommendation feature using AI to recommend music or yoga/breathing exercises based on preferences
+- Recommendation feature using AI to recommend music or yoga/breathing exercises based on preferences.

 <!-- Temp. -->